evadeltor/GmId_Streamlit_LookUpTables/README.md

 Once the simulation has finished we need to go to Plot - Main Plot.
 On the window that opens we need to:
 ![image](https://github.com/user-attachments/assets/96ce9f13-247a-4ba9-90b7-50e64b82a0d2)

 and select the psf file.
-From there a Brower window will open on the left, we must select the dcOpInfo and export the data in a table.
+From there a Brower window will open on the left, we must select the dcOpInfo and export the data in a table (for the drain current I have set up a prove and the value is inside the M0/D folder).
 Once in the table, we can export it in any format of our convenience

 ![image](https://github.com/user-attachments/assets/8697ee4f-a0d8-46c6-bd30-ba1fe03c27fa)
 ![image](https://github.com/user-attachments/assets/569502a1-aedc-4d90-b84c-609b5a68f3a0)